rlee32/mewo/README.md

 4. vault: CFD results
 5. bridge: temporary file storage for interaction between modules / folders.
 6. schedule: contains the to-do simulations as feature vectors.
+7. wind_tunnel_fine and wind_tunnel_coarse: used only in the run_dynamic_schedule.sh script.
+Allows for faster overall simulation

 The CFD solver parameters and general meshing characteristics are fixed for each optimization study.
 See the modules for details.